nasa/oceandata-notebooks/book/notebooks/hackweek/oci_gpig.md

 ## Summary

 This notebook applies the inversion algorithm described in [Chase et al., 2017][Chase-et-al] to estimate phytoplankton pigment concentrations from PACE OCI Rrs data.
 This algorithm, called Gaussian Pigment (GPig), is currently being implemented into OBPG's OCSSW software.
 This work was originally developed in MatLab by Ali Chase and can be found here: https://github.com/alisonpchase/Rrs_inversion_pigments. <br>
 It was translated to Python by Max Danenhower, Charles Stern, and Ali Chase, and can be found here: https://github.com/max-danenhower/pace-rrs-inversions-pigments/tree/main.
-This tutorial demonstrates how to apply the Python GPig algortithm to Level-2 (L2) and Level-3 Mapped (L3M) PACE OCI data. <br>
+This tutorial demonstrates how to apply the Python GPig algorithm to Level-2 (L2) and Level-3 Mapped (L3M) PACE OCI data. <br>

 [Chase-et-al]: https://doi.org/10.1002/2017JC012859